 The UK has full double taxation agreements with over 130 countries to prevent double taxation on income and gains.
 These agreements mean you won’t be taxed on the same income or gains in the UK and the foreign country.
 Several countries including Australia, Canada and Germany have full DTAs with the UK.

 By using these DTAs UK residents can manage their tax liabilities when selling property overseas.
 These agreements ensure you aren’t taxed on the same income twice and simplify your tax obligations and get the best outcome.
+You may also be able to claim double tax relief for foreign tax paid, such as capital gains tax on overseas property gains, which can reduce your UK CGT liability.

 Knowing the details of full DTAs and how they apply to you is key to tax planning.
 Talking to a tax professional will give you bespoke advice and help you get the most out of these agreements.